-Donald Trump has boasted about withdrawing the United States from the Iran Nuclear deal as if it were the most impressive diplomatic feat since Richard Nixon opened diplomatic relations with China.
-And Bibi Netanyahu has boasted about getting Trump to withdraw from that deal as if he had as much to do with it as Henry Kissinger had to do with that opening to China.
+Donald Trump has boasted about withdrawing the United States from the Iran Nuclear deal, as if it were the most impressive diplomatic feat since Richard Nixon opened diplomatic relations with China.
+And Bibi Netanyahu has boasted about getting Trump to withdraw from that deal, as if he had manipulated Trump the way Iago manipulated Othello.

-But, as writer Rick Wilson famously observed, “Everything Trump Touches Dies…”.
-Therefore, it was all too foreseeable that – whatever life he and Netanyahu thought they were breathing into Israeli security by withdrawing from this deal – it would soon die.
+But as writer Rick Wilson famously observed, “Everything Trump Touches Dies.”
+Therefore, it was all too foreseeable that whatever life he and Netanyahu thought they were breathing into Israeli security, by withdrawing from this deal, would soon die.

-This observation came to mind as I listened on Sunday to Fareed Zakaria begin discussion about this withdrawal on his CNN show Fareed Zakaria GPS.
-He quoted at length from an authoritative column by internationally acclaimed commentator Max Boot, which The Washington Post published on December 7.
+This observation came to mind as I listened to Fareed Zakaria discuss this withdrawal on his CNN show on Sunday.
+He quoted extensively from an authoritative column by Max Boot, which The Washington Post published on December 7.

 I was sufficiently interested to read Boot’s column myself.
 It is titled “Because Trump left the nuclear deal, we might have to learn to live with a nuclear Iran.”
-Here are the relevant parts – much of which Zakaria quoted with apparent consternation:
+Here are the key points:

 _________